SalishSeaCast/SalishSeaNowcast/docs/deployment/operations.rst

 the manager,
 and the log_aggregator,
 are managed by the `circus`_ process manager tool.
-So is the `sarracenia client`_ that maintains mirrors of the HRDPS forecast files and rivers hydrometric files from the `ECCC MSC datamart service`_ with:
+So is the `sarracenia client`_ that maintains mirrors of the HRDPS forecast files and rivers hydrometric files from the `ECCC MSC datamart service`_.

 .. _sarracenia client: https://github.com/MetPX/sarracenia/blob/master/doc/sr_subscribe.1.rst#documentation
 .. _ECCC MSC datamart service: https://dd.weather.gc.ca/